ably/ably-php/README.md

 [![Total Downloads](https://poser.pugx.org/ably/ably-php/downloads)](https://packagist.org/packages/ably/ably-php)
 [![License](https://poser.pugx.org/ably/ably-php/license)](https://packagist.org/packages/ably/ably-php)

+_[Ably](https://ably.com) is the platform that powers synchronized digital experiences in realtime.
+Whether attending an event in a virtual venue, receiving realtime financial information, or monitoring live car performance data – consumers simply expect realtime digital experiences as standard.
+Ably provides a suite of APIs to build, extend, and deliver powerful digital experiences in realtime for more than 250 million devices across 80 countries each month.
+Organizations like Bloomberg, HubSpot, Verizon, and Hopin depend on Ably’s platform to offload the growing complexity of business-critical realtime data synchronization at global scale.
+For more information, see the [Ably documentation](https://ably.com/documentation)._

-A PHP REST client library for [www.ably.io](https://www.ably.io), the realtime messaging service.
-This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
+This is a PHP REST client library for Ably.
+The library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
 You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

 ## Supported Platforms